lungoruscello/WorldPopPy/worldpoppy/assets/README.md

 after down-sampling these by a factor of 10.
 The full data-processing code can be found in `worldpoppy.borders`.
 The original WorldPop *level0_100m* rasters are licenced under the [Creative Commons Attribution 4.0 International License](https://hub.worldpop.org/data/licence.txt).

+### boundaries_ita_simplified.feather

+This file contains a GeoDataFrame with simplified admin-1 boundaries for Italy, which are used in some of the worked examples in the WorldPopPy documentation.

+Simplified admin-1 boundaries for Italy were generated based on high-resolution shapefiles hosted on the [Humanitarian Data Exchange](https://data.humdata.org/dataset/kontur-boundaries-italy).
+The original shapefiles are likewise licenced under the
+Creative Commons Attribution 4.0 International License.